AILET Exam Eligibility (UG)

 AILET Education Qualifications

-• OBC candidates must have a minimum aggregate of 42% in their Class 12 examination.
+• OBC candidates must secure at least 42% marks in the qualifying examination.

-• SC/ST/PWD applicants must have at least a 40% aggregate score in the class 12 examination.
+• SC/ST/PwD candidates must secure at least 40% marks in the qualifying examination.

-• Candidates belonging to the Foreign Nationals Category should have 65% or more in the Higher Secondary School Examination of the (10+2) system or in an equivalent examination.
+• Candidates applying under the Foreign Nationals category should have at least 65% marks in the Higher Secondary School Examination (10+2) or an equivalent examination.

 Candidates who have finished and passed their class 12 examinations in the April/May 2026 session are also eligible to apply for the AILET 2027 exam.